Dog's Belly Skin Turning Black? The Allergy Connection

 Dog Scratching Belly Raw: When It's an Allergy

-A dog that scratches its belly until the skin is raw is showing a clear allergy signal.
-The triggers to investigate, the immediate care steps, and when to call the vet.
+A dog scratching its belly until the skin is raw is showing a clear allergy signal.
+Triggers to investigate, immediate care steps, and when to see the vet.

 Dog Skin Allergies from Food: Complete Diagnostic Guide